antonidag/myblog/content/en/posts/logic-app-multipart-form-data/index.md

 Below is the final code configuration for sending `multipart/form-data`:
 ![workflow_send](workflow_send.png)

-Awesome, we can to now send and read `multipart/form-data` content!

 ## Reflections

 Even tho the support for sending multipart content with Logic App Standard is the greatest, is defentely possilbe.
 Ofcourse there is some additional qvierks that you probably needs to investage if you need to implement this.